Yaroslav-the-Wise Novgorod State University: Novgorod State University

 On the eve of the celebration of the first university anniversary, at the Troizkiy excavation site in Novgorod, the lead seal of Prince Yaroslav the Wise was found, indicating that he, already being a Kiev prince, retained a direct influence on the development of Novgorod.
 At the suggestion of the head of the Novgorod archaeological expedition, academician V. L. Yanin, who was supported by the members of the Academic Council of Novgorod State University and the regional administration, the new university was named after Yaroslav the Wise in recognition of his merits.

-On June 15, 1995, by order of the founder and first rector (president) of NovSU Vladimir Vasilyevich Soroka the museum of the Novgorod State University was created on the basis of the museums of the Novgorod State Polytechnic Institute and Novgorod State Pedagogical Institute.
-The museum was located in the building of the Humanitarian Institute in the Antoniev Monastery (The building of the former theological seminary).

 On January 15, 1997, by order of the Government of the Russian Federation, based on the decision of the Academic Councils of the Novgorod State Agricultural Academy (NSAA) and Novgorod State University, the NSAA was incorporated into the university as a structural unit: the School of Agriculture and Natural Resources.
 The Faculty of Economics in the summer of the same year merged with the university faculties of economics and management, laying the foundation for the Institute of Economics and Management.

-In November 2014, the North-West Bank of Sberbank of Russia opened the Department of Sberbank – "Banking" on the basis of the Institute of Economics and Management of the Novgorod State University.